opentelekomcloud-docs/distributed-cache-service/umn/source/service_overview/dcs_instance_types/redis_cluster.rst

 Redis Cluster
 =============

 Redis Cluster DCS instances use the native distributed implementation of Redis.

-Redis Cluster DCS instances are compatible with Redis 4.0 and 5.0.
+Redis Cluster instances have the following features:

+-  They are compatible with native Redis clusters.
+-  They inherit the smart client design from Redis.
+-  They deliver many times higher performance than master/standby instances.

 Redis Cluster